jrpacha/My-LaTeX-template-for-preprints/README.md

-# A LaTeX template for preprints
+# My LaTeX template for preprints

 A simple LaTeX template for preprints